synthona/synthona-help/README.md

 I want to support development, what should I do?
 ------------------------------------------------------------

-There is a [patreon](https://www.patreon.com/synthona) or you can donate at [synthona.itch.io](https://synthona.itch.io/synthona) where you downloaded the app originally, and I may add more options in the future.
+There is a [patreon](https://www.patreon.com/synthona) or you can donate at [synthona.itch.io](https://synthona.itch.io/synthona) where you downloaded the app.

 I have a bug report, feature request, or other inquiry?
 -------------------------------------------------------